RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 The correlation heatmap coincides with the data structure that email data almost always correlate with email data, and finance data almost always correlate with finance data.
 <br><br>
 This correlation heatmap can guide us in the feature engineering section.
-For example, we can create a feature, the ratio of from_this_person_to_poi over to_messages.
+For example, we can create a feature called the ratio of from_this_person_to_poi over to_messages.
 This feature can inform us the portion of this person's emails going to poi, indicating the frequency of communication between this person and poi.

-Next, let's use intuition to plot some scatter plots and examine whether some features are good indicators of poi.
+Next, let's use intuition and insight from the heatmap to plot some scatter plots and examine whether some features are good indicators of poi.

 {% highlight python %}
 sns.set(); sns.set_context("notebook")